British Phonographic Industry: History

-BPI has represented the interests of British record companies since being formally incorporated in 1973, when the principal aim was to promote British music and fight copyright infringement.
+The BPI has represented the interests of British record companies since being formally incorporated in 1973, when the principal aim was to promote British music and fight copyright infringement.

 In 2007, the association's legal name was changed from "British Phonographic Industry Limited (The)" to "BPI (British Recorded Music Industry) Limited".

 In September 2008, the BPI became one of the founding members of UK Music, an umbrella organisation representing the interests of all parts of the industry.

 In July 2022, YolanDa Brown was appointed chair of BPI, replacing Ged Doherty, who had served in that role the previous seven years.

 In July 2023, Jo Twist was appointed chief executive of BPI, replacing Geoff Taylor, who had served in the role since 2007.

 Awards

-BPI founded the annual BRIT Awards for the British music industry in 1977, and, later, the Classic BRIT Awards.
+The BPI founded the annual BRIT Awards for the British music industry in 1977, and, later, the Classic BRIT Awards.
 The organising company, BRIT Awards Limited, is a fully owned subsidiary of the BPI.
 Proceeds from both shows go to the BRIT Trust, the charitable arm of the BPI that has distributed almost £30m to charitable causes nationwide since its foundation in 1989.
 In September 2013, the BPI presented the first ever BRITs Icon Award to Elton John.
 The BPI also endorsed the launch of the Mercury Prize for the Album of the Year in 1992, and since 2016 has organised the Prize.

 The recorded music industry's Certified Awards programme, which attributes Platinum, Gold and Silver status to singles, albums and music videos (Platinum and Gold only) based on their sales performance (see BRIT Certified Awards), has been administered by the BPI since its inception in 1973.

+Grants

+BPI coordinates funding and grants to support UK creators commercially, including by means of its Music Export Growth Scheme (MEGS).
+Successful applicants have included Stornoway, whose collaborative recording with Ladysmith Black Mambazo was funded by MEGS Round 24.
+Round 25 was announced in May 2026 for activities taking place up until 31 March 2027.